macguirerintoul/v4.macguire.me/content/projects/mycredit.md

 import MagicImage from '~/components/MagicImage' import Blockquote from '~/components/Blockquote'

+## Highlights

+- won an [honourable mention](https://www.rgd.ca/2018/09/04/congratulations-to-our-2019-national-awards-of-excellence.php#docs-internal-guid-8b12db13-7fff-fd20-57be-3578a89ef87b) for strategic design in the 2019 RGD National Awards of Excellence
+- selected for presentation at the [2019 FCAT Undergraduate Conference](https://www.sfu.ca/fcat/events/ugc/2019-fcat-undergraduate-conference.html)
+- invited to share the project with Vancity's Digital Strategy team

+<Blockquote source="Aaron Walker, Manager, User Experience at Vancity">Financial literacy is an important component of all of our products and services at Vancity.
+The app demonstrated the unique financial needs of our members and community, with excellent design and a modern take on Vancity branding, this project inspired our Digital team to push for new user experiences.
+It is clear that the product was well researched and would produce the results that the team wanted.</Blockquote>

 ## Contribution

 As the project manager, I ensured that the project's individual parts were being completed and were cohesive, and decided when to stop iterating and start polishing.
 As the content strategist, I wrote copy that was consistent with our three design principles: personal, clear, and hopeful.
 I also ensured that the credit-related content in MyCredit was beneficial and easy to understand, which I validated by conducting interviews and think-aloud testing with 9 participants.